wxt30/arpanel/README.md

 arPanel has been tested and runs on Ubuntu 18.04 and Ubuntu 20.04.

 ### Setup
-IMPORTANT: Open a terminal, elevate priveleges and clone the arPanel repository inside the Virdpool miner directory.
+**IMPORTANT**: Open a terminal, elevate priveleges and clone the arPanel repository inside the Virdpool miner directory.
 ```
 sudo su
 # cd miner